easydigitaldownloads/edd-blocks/readme.txt

 As well as being able to display downloads, a grid of Download Categories or Download Tags can be shown.

-Additional blocks may be created in a future version.

 Display a grid of Downloads:

 1. Set how many downloads should show per page